Addiction & Substance Use Organizations

 AAC’s History

-Founded in 2007, in Brentwood, Tennessee, by Michael Cartwright, AAC has now become the largest network of private rehab facilities across the country with programs in California, Nevada, Texas, Mississippi, Rhode Island, Massachusetts, New Jersey, and Florida.16
+Founded in 2007, in Brentwood, Tennessee, by Michael Cartwright, AAC has now become the largest network of private rehab facilities across the country with programs in California, Nevada, Texas, Mississippi, Rhode Island, Massachusetts, and Florida.16

 AAC’s Goals and Resources

 AAC provides support, education, treatment, and therapies to individuals and families affected by drug and alcohol addiction as well as mental and behavioral health issues.16 In addition to offering a variety of evidence-based addiction treatments, AAC supports education with guides on a variety of topics—from the symptoms of addiction and what to expect during treatment to finding state-funded rehab centers and advice for families affected by substance use.
 AAC also offers a 24/7 hotline and text support to help individuals get information about addiction treatments.
-Call our drug abuse hotline at

 Commission on Accreditation of Rehabilitation Facilities (CARF)